10 Best Things to Do in Bath: Places to Visit (2023 Edition)

 #2.
 Climb to the Top of Bath Abbey

-Another historic and important landmark in the heart of the city is the majestic Bath Abbey, which traces its roots back to 757 AD.
-Inside you’ll discover a wealth of decorated stained glass and floor stones as well as hundreds of wall memorials and vaulted ceilings.
+Another historic and important landmark in the heart of the city, the majestic Bath Abbey is among the most sought after things to do in Bath.
+Tracing its roots back to 757 AD, inside you’ll discover a wealth of decorated stained glass and floor stones as well as hundreds of wall memorials and vaulted ceilings.

 Why not take the Bath Abbey Tower Tour to see an alternative, working side of this famous landmark.
 Navigating up 212 steps to the top, you’ll climb past the ringing chamber to the bell chamber and have the chance to sit behind the clock face.
 Once you reach the roof, you’ll be greeted with incredible views of the city and surrounding countryside.